youseedk/dna/CONTRIBUTING.md

 - `gulp`

 ## Running tests
-This is only a CSS framework and a documentation site.
-We don't have automatic tests (except Travis CI testing the build and if your pull request is safe to merge).
+We don't have automatic tests except Travis CI testing the build.
 However, if you add a new component to the site or make severe changes to an exsiting one we require that you test it in all our [supported browsers](/docs/code-guidelines/browser-support).

+## Updating the NPM package and version number
+This will be handled by somebody else when merging/deploying code to master/producton.
+We use `semver` for versioning.
+Basically, we have to decide if the code changes in the develop branch is a patch, minor or major update.

 ## Releasing the latest version
 This will be handled by somebody else when merging/deploying code to master/producton.

-## Updating the NPM package and version number
-This will be handled by somebody else when merging/deploying code to master/producton.

 ## Current contributors
-This is the current contributors to YouSee DNA
 <div class="contributors">
     <p>See a <a href="https://github.com/youseedk/dna/graphs/contributors">complete list of contributors</a> on GitHub.</p>
 </div>